Nate Wolf has served as head coach of the Defender women’s and men’s cross country programs since 2015.

 Wolf has been named GPAC Women’s Cross Country Coach of the Year three times at Dordt University and has won the honor once in men's cross country.

-Coach Wolf is also an assistant in the Defender Track program where he is responsible for the development of distance and middle distance runners, as well as high jumpers and hurdlers.
-During his time at Dordt, he has produced five event champions in indoor track, with eight event All-Americans.
+Coach Wolf is an assistant in the Defender Track program where he is responsible for the development of distance and middle distance runners, as well as high jumpers and hurdlers.

-His first stop in collegiate coaching came at his alma mater, Northwestern College in Orange City, Iowa.
-While at Northwestern, Wolf was the head track and field coach from 2005-2012, and was named the head cross-country coach in 2012, where he spent the previous seven seasons as an assistant.
-During that time, he coached 75 students who earned NAIA Scholar Athlete recognition and five teams who earned NAIA Scholar-Team accolades.
+His first stop in collegiate coaching came at Northwestern College where he was the head track and field coach from 2005-2012 and also coached the cross country programs.
+Wolf coached 75 students who earned NAIA Scholar Athlete recognition and five teams who earned NAIA Scholar-Team accolades.

 While our desire is to compete at a high level in our conference and nationally along with developing all our athletes to perform to the best of their God given abilities.
 Our philosophy is rooted in finding value and meaning in the process of training and competing, not simply in the end result.
 We believe that the life lessons we learn in these areas have direct application to our faith in Jesus Christ.
 Discipline, accountability, and responsibility are part of preparing to perform in a practice or in a race and are also part of our personal faith walk.
 We want to develop young women and men, who see that the application of these principles in their spiritual lives aids in deepening their faith walk, just like the application of these principles in their running or studying helps them develop as runners and students.
 Our faith is not integrated on top of our running, but is an integral part of our running.

 Wolf competed for Northwestern in both track and cross country from 1999-2003.

 Qualified for NAIA Track Nationals in the mile and 3,000 meters